Earn a Doctor of Physical Therapy in Only Six Years

 Progression Standards

-During the undergraduate program, you must meet the following progression standards to remain in the program.
+During the undergraduate program, students must meet the following progression standards to remain in the program:

 • Must be a declared exercise science major and follow the precise plan of study.